Shannon Erne,Waterway, Blueway, Belturbet, Marina, Co Cavan

 History

 The airport’s golden era ended in 1946 when land‑based aircraft took over, but the legacy lived on.
 In 1989 the Foynes Flying Boat & Maritime Museum opened, preserving artefacts, uniforms, navigation equipment, and personal stories of passengers, pilots, and refugees who passed through.
-A notable patron, Hollywood star Maureen O’Hara, helped launch the museum, and a dedicated exhibition now showcases her Oscar, costumes, and memorabilia.
+A notable patron, Hollywood star Maureen O’Hara, cut the ribbon at the opening; her exhibition now showcases her Oscar, costumes and memorabilia.
+The museum also highlights the wartime flow of refugees escaping occupied Europe, many of whom arrived via the Shannon’s flying‑boat hub.

 What to See & Do